-- a.
-They will automatically take the Modified Tub weight penalty (see Appendix A). - b.
-They will have the same weight-displacement scales and weight bias penalties as production-based cars. - c.
-They will be allowed all the modifications that production-based cars are permitted. - d.
-They are subject to the same engine and transmission restrictions as production-based cars. - e.
-They must meet the same safety requirements as production-based cars.
+- g.
+They will automatically take the Modified Tub weight penalty (see Appendix A). - h.
+They will have the same weight-displacement scales and weight bias penalties as production-based cars. - i.
+They will be allowed all, but no more than, the modifications that production-based cars are permitted, with the exception that minimum width for all kit cars shall be no less than 65" (165.1 cm) as measured at the narrower end of the car at the tire outer sidewalls with a minimum 14 psi of tire pressure. - j.
+They are subject to the same engine and transmission restrictions as production-based cars. - k.
+They must meet the same safety requirements as production-based cars. - I. They must compete with full standard bodywork and that body must remain recognizable as that of the approved make and model.
+For these purposes, the chassis of exoskeleton type cars is considered part of the bodywork. - m.
+Functional wings are not permitted even if they are part of the original kit manufacturer's specification and/or components.
+If present, they must meet section 18.1.F.6.